-Our dedicated clinical negligence team offer the very highest standards of clinical negligence legal advice.
+Our dedicated clinical negligence team offer the very highest standards of clinical negligence legal advice on a no win no fee basis.
+If the claim is for an injured child, we do not charge a success fee.

 SOLVING PERSONAL LEGAL MATTERS